dileepkumarnie1/AI-Atlas/README.md

 Notes
 - The updater derives a usersScore (0–100) from `log10(actualUsers+1) * 20` and blends it into the final rank.
 - Tools without overrides are still ranked via curated order and normalized signals.
-- The UI shows the actual number when present; otherwise it shows “Rank #N”.
+- The UI shows the actual number when present; otherwise it shows “#N”.

 ---